Julow/Unexpected-Keyboard/CONTRIBUTING.md

 - Python 3
 - Android SDK: build tools (minimum `28.0.1`), platform `30`

-If you don't use Android Studio, you probably have to inform Gradle about the location of your Android SDK.
+If you don't use Android Studio and your ANDROID_HOME environment variable is __NOT__ set, you have to inform Gradle about the location of your Android SDK:
-To do this, create the file `local.properties` in the directory of this repository and paste `sdk.dir=<location_of_android_home>` e.g. `sdk.dir=/home/user/Android/Sdk`.
-Android Studio does this automatically.
+Create the file `local.properties` in the directory of this repository and paste `sdk.dir=<location_of_android_home>` e.g. `sdk.dir=/home/user/Android/Sdk`.

+If your `ANDROID_HOME` variable is set (output of `echo $ANDROID_HOME` is not empty) or you use Android Studio, you don't have to do anything.

 For Nix users, the right environment can be obtained with `nix-shell ./shell.nix`.
 Instructions to install Nix are [here](https://nixos.wiki/wiki/Nix_Installation_Guide).